Geneva Airport (GVA) in Switzerland and France

 Transportation to Geneva Airport (GVA) from Switzerland and France

-Transportation to Geneva Airport (GVA) is very easy from Genève city as well as many parts of Switzerland and France.
+Transportation to Geneva Airport (GVA) is very easy from Genève city center as well as many parts of Switzerland and France.
 Driving, buses, taxis, shuttle services, and the train are all great options for getting to Geneva Airport.

-Geneva Airport station is in the basement of the airport making the train often the fastest and easiest way to reach the airport from most parts of Switzerland, including transfers to Swiss ski resorts.
+Geneva Airport train station is in the basement of the airport making the train often the fastest and easiest way to reach the airport from most parts of Switzerland, including transfers to Swiss ski resorts.
 Train schedules and tickets are available online from Trainline or Swiss Railways — note that SBB uses a half-fare card as default when selling tickets.

-More on Transportation to Geneva Airport:
+More on Transportation to Geneva Airport (GVA):

-GetYourGuide
+Powered by GetYourGuide